Gut YearFlorian Idenburg and David van der Leer

 What is intuition?
 How can architects, artists, and urban designers better understand how it works?
 Can intuition be positioned within the arsenal of tools available in the design process?
 Rarely discussed as a source for innovation, intuition might invigorate the field and open new avenues of discussion in design.
 Gut Year—a (web) publication platform conceived by Florian Idenburg and David van der Leer—investigates the possibilities and limitations of intuition.
 The core of the project consists of newly commissioned reflections by experts from the fields of architectural theory, didactic theory, cognitive science, and organization theory.
 Framed by an anthology of historic texts brought together for the first time, as well as newly commissioned visual explorations by artists and photographers, the editors complete the project through a number of interviews with people from various fields, who—wittingly or not—employ intuition in their daily life and work.

 Florian Idenburg is an architect and educator.
 He is partner of Solid Objectives—Idenburg Liu (SO—IL).
 With a global reach, SO—IL brings together experience from the fields of architecture, academia, and the arts.
-The office works on projects ranging in scale from a master plan for a cultural campus in Shanghai to a series of prints for the Guggenheim Museum.
+The office works on projects ranging in scale from the world's largest tent for Frieze Art Fair in New York City, to a new art museum for the University of California at Davis, to a series of prints for the Guggenheim Museum.
 The work has received numerous awards, including one from the MoMAPS1 Young Architects Program, as well as the AIA Young Practices Award.
 Idenburg has held teaching positions at Columbia University, Princeton University, and the University of Kentucky.
 Currently he is an adjunct associate professor at Harvard University.
 He has edited two books and contributed numerous essays to an array of publications.
 In 2010, Idenburg received the Charlotte Kohler Prize, awarded by the Prince Bernhard Fund in the Netherlands to an exceptional talent.